 One of our favorite Christmas Market eats can be found here.
 Schupfnudeln is a dish made of hand-rolled potato noodles.
 It’s typically served with sauerkraut and bacon, which is quite tasty.
 But one of the stalls in this Christmas Market has a version with arugula, pine nuts, sun dried tomatoes, parmesan cheese, and crème fraîche.
 It’s absurdly decadent, but so delicious.
 And there’s greens in there, so you can convince yourself it’s not a complete lost cause.

-Markt der Engel was our favorite Christmas Market the last time we visited Cologne.
-We were pleased when we learned it was pretty close to where we were staying this time.
-It’s angel-themed (and there are two people dressed as angels who will dutifully sprinkle children with glitter and take pictures with them).
+Markt der Engel was our favorite Christmas Market the first time we visited Cologne.
+We were pleased when we learned it was pretty close to where we were staying this time around.
+It’s angel-themed, and there are two people dressed as angels who walk around the market and dutifully sprinkle children with glitter and pose for pictures.
 There are twinkly lights everywhere and it’s quite beautiful.

-We also enjoyed a new Christmas Market treat – Prague ham sandwiches.
+It was at this market that we also enjoyed a new Christmas Market treat: Prague ham sandwiches.
 We saw these stalls throughout all of the markets and the delicious spit-roasted meat didn’t disappoint.
-And of course the side of kale made the whole meal super healthy!
-It’s not like it had cream and Wurst in it or anything…
+And of course the side of kale made the whole meal super healthy.
+It’s not like it had cream and Wurst in it or anything.